Roanoke bass: Distribution

 Roanoke bass are native to a few river systems in Virginia and North Carolina on the Atlantic seaboard of the United States of America.
 Its range covers the Chowan, Roanoke, Tar, Neuse, and Cape Fear drainage systems but it has seemingly been extirpated from the extreme upper reaches of the Roanoke system.
+Historical introductions into the middle New River and upper and lower James River drainages for sportfishing did not produce viable populations.

 Habitat and biology

 Roanoke bass are found in large creeks, streams and small rivers where they Prefer clear waters, although some turbidity may be tolerated, as well as in darker stained waters originating from swamps found in rivers such as the Nottoway and Blackwater.
 They are most frequently recorded in quite deep, fast flowing runs and around rocks and gravel, or at the heads of pools.
 They are predatory fish which feed in a wide variety of animals such as insects, worms, leeches and crayfish, as well as smaller fish like fathead minnows, golden shiners and gizzard shad.
 In captivity, the males built and guarded nests in shallow water on gravel, sandy and muddy substrates were avoided.